 During this project, 300 young people not in education, employment or training, will take part in newly developed character and values educational programmes.
-The project is currently working with 32 schools and 18 youth organisations from across the UK.
+The project is working with many schools and youth organisations across the UK.
 Read more about the development of character education resources for marginalised young people in this blog post by former Research Fellow, Jenny Higgins.

 Young people aged 14-16 will be equipped with capacities, in addition to academic or vocational qualifications, to support them in the future.

-Participants will better understand the skills and attributes that will help them realise their goals.
+Participants will better understand themselves, and be exposed to a language of character that will help them realise their goals.
 They will have a clearer path and know what steps to take to move forward successfully.

-Find out more about each stage of the project, and how you might be able to get involved, below:
+Find out more about each stage of the project below:

 Stage 1 - A survey of young people in different contexts

-For the first part of the project, thousands of young people aged 11-18 in a variety of different contexts will be invited to complete a survey exploring what they think it means to ‘flourish’, to reach their full potential and to live a 'good' life.
+Thousands of young people aged 11-18 years, from a range of different educational contexts, will be invited to complete a survey exploring what they think it means to ‘flourish’, to reach their full potential, and to live a 'good' life.